biboyd/CGM/README.md

 Scripts for creating plots of different absorption properties.
 Particularly for exploring as well as comparing different type of absorbers ie hot/cold or inflow/outflow.

 ### CGM/absorber_extraction_class
-This contains the code for the `absorber_extractor` which can extract absorbers from a trident lightray using either spectacle to fit spectra or the "ICE Method" which uses an algorithm to find the absorbers directly from the number density along the lightray.
+**NOTE**: This Code is deprecated.
+Use the [SALSA package](https://github.com/biboyd/salsa) to do any absorber extraction This contains the code for the `absorber_extractor` which can extract absorbers from a trident lightray using either spectacle to fit spectra or the "ICE Method" which uses an algorithm to find the absorbers directly from the number density along the lightray.

+### CGM/catalog
+Code using SALSA to generate catalog of absorbers for a given Ion and Snap shot

 ### CGM/comparison_code
 A script comparing the results of different algorithms for extracting absorbers directly from lightray

 ### CGM/extract_sample_absorbers
+**NOTE**: This Code is deprecated.
+Use the [SALSA package](https://github.com/biboyd/salsa) to do any absorber extraction.
+Lightray generation can also be found in SALSA package and is more up to date there.

 Scripts to construct lightrays and then extract absorbers from those lightrays.
 One creates a uniform "scan" of the galaxy which can then be constructed into a movie.
 The other creates a random distribution of lightrays which then can be used to find a distribution of absorbers that can be compared to observational studies.
 Cuts can be made to the dataset before extracting absorbers which allows to study different type of absorbers.

 ### CGM/general_utils